clark800/lambda-zero/README.md

 ### Conclusion

 That's the whole language!
-Take a look at the prelude in the test directory for more examples.
+Take a look at the [prelude](test/prelude) for more examples.

 # Building and Running